Many recipes use the abbreviation "ppo" when measuring fragrance and other ingredients. What does "ppo" mean?

-A weight-based or volume-based "ppo" is telling you how much weight or volume of an ingredient to add to every pound of oils in your recipe.
+A weight-based or volume-based "ppo" is telling you how much weight or volume of an ingredient to add for every 1 pound (16 ounces by weight) of fats in your recipe.

 A recipe might say to add "2 teaspoons ppo" of an ingredient.
 This is a volume-ppo measurement.

 It might call for "9 grams ppo" or "1.5 ounces ppo".
 These are weight-ppo measurements.

 Weight-ppo or volume-ppo is used like this --

 1. If needed, convert total weight of oils in the batch from grams to pounds --

 Oils in pounds = Oils in grams / 454